chop-dbhi/redcap-repeat/README.md

 relative       | checkbox            | Affected relatives      | 1, Mom &#124;  2, Dad &#124; 3, Other |  		   |
 relative\_other | text                | Other Affected relatives|                                      |[relative(3)] = '1'|

+#### Controlling the language used in the Field Label for generated fields
-The preprocessor tries to use very generic language for generated field labels.
+The preprocess script tries to use very generic language for generated Field lLbels.
 Placing a pipe in the Field Label field followed by something like this

 	Please specify $placeholder relative

-will allow you to control the generated field label, producing this
+will allow you to control the generated Field Label, producing this

 	Please specify other relative